tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 * Increase the number of estimators.

-Finally, explain to students that as it was commented in the random forest intro, a byproduct of the Random Forest algorithm is a ranking of feature importance (i.e. which features have the most impact on the decision).
+Finally, explain to students that a byproduct of the Random Forest algorithm is a ranking of feature importance (i.e. which features have the most impact on the decision).

 * The `RandomForestClassifier` of `sklearn` provides an attribute called `feature_importances_`, where you can see which features were the most significant.